Mysterious Back Pain After Car Accident: Facet Joint Injuries

 Compensation for Facet Joint Injuries

 If your facet joints were damaged due to a motor vehicle accident, a work incident, or someone else’s negligence, you may be able to file a personal injury claim against the person or company responsible.
-Filing a claim for personal injury means all necessary medical treatment for your facet joint pain is covered by the defendant’s insurance.
+Filing a claim for personal injury means all necessary medical treatment for your face joint pain is covered by the defendant’s insurance.

 Medical treatment for facet joint injuries and pain can take months or years.
 Patients must undergo steroid injections and ablations.
 Physical rehabilitation, time off from work, and an altered lifestyle may be needed to recover fully.